Home loans for over 55s

 What are the best mortgages for borrowers over 55s?

-Finding the best home loan when you’re 55 or over means finding one that best suits you, your needs and your finances.
+Finding the best home loan when you’re 55 or over means comparing mortgage options for those that may best suit your needs and your finances.

-Several lenders may be prepared to offer you a home loan but you need to consider things such as the interest, any fees and charges and the duration of the loan.
-You need to compare what’s on offer to see what could work for you.
+Several lenders may be prepared to offer you a home loan, but you’ll need to consider the interest, any fees and charges, the loan term and other factors to see what could work for you.

 When considering any home loan offer from a lender make sure you read carefully any relevant documents, such as any terms and conditions, Target Market Determination (TMD) or Key Facts Sheet (KFS).